• Skip to main content

 Jump to Recipe

-This Beetroot Chutney is a delicious accompaniment to turkey, chicken or ham.
-It's moderately sweet, tangy, and has lots of depth of flavour.
-Easy to make and ready in under 50 minutes.
+This beet chutney is rich and tangy, moderately sweet and has lots of depth of flavour.
+It's a delicious accompaniment to turkey, chicken or ham, simple to make and ready in under 50 minutes.

 Side view of beetroot chutney in open jar with spoon.